-There's tons of product listings for gold pens out there in any Google search, but what I want to do here is provide a helpful guide to the best Cross gold filled rolled pens so that you can (1) shop smart by comparing price tags and features, (2) figure out which gold pen will make the best gift, and (3) know where to look to buy your Cross pen.
+There's tons of product listings for gold pens out there in any Google search.
+However, what I want to do here is provide a helpful guide to the best Cross gold filled rolled pens.
+With this guide, you'll be able to (1) shop smart by comparing price tags and features, (2) figure out which gold pen will make the best gift, and (3) know where to look to buy your Cross pen.

 So, without further ado...